a-rustacean/handwritten-digit-recognition/README.md

 # handwritten-digit-recognition

-A handwritten digit recognition machine learning model made in rust with the help of the mnist dataset
+A handwritten digit recognition machine learning model made in rust and trained with the help of the mnist dataset